 GrantWatch ID#: 181860

-Grants of up to $7,000 are available for the composer or primary artist’s time to create the work, and up to $3,000 for out of pocket expenses that will magnify the impact of the work and advance the artist’s career.
+Grants of up to $8,000 are available for the composer or primary artist’s time to create the work, and up to $3,000 for out of pocket expenses that will magnify the impact of the work and advance the artist’s career.

 - Open to emerging artists who are just starting out in their career, under-recognized, with no national reputation, few professional accolades, and no more than a handful of paid commissions.

-- Primary artist (creator of original music) must reside in Minnesota or the five boroughs of New York City at the time of application and must have lived in that location at least one year prior to the application deadline.
+- The emerging professional composer must reside in Minnesota or the five boroughs of New York City at the time of application and must have lived in that location at least one year prior to the application deadline.
 Project partners may be based anywhere in the world.

-- Applicants (primary or partners) may only be a part of one application.
+- Applicants (composer and partners) may only be a part of one application.

-- Previous winners of JFund (formerly JCCP) awards may apply as long as they were more than two years ago and final reports have been submitted, recipients (composer and partners) of the 2016 & 2017 Jerome Fund for New Music (JFund) program are ineligible.
+- Previous winners of awards funded by the Jerome Foundation may apply as long as they were more than two years ago and final reports have been submitted, recipients (composer and partners) of the 2016 & 2017 Jerome Fund for New Music (JFund) program are ineligible.